NifulIslam/Multilabel-CS-Keyword-Prediction/README.md

 | DistilRoBERTa | 0.003506      | 0.004463         | 0.998828              |
 | DistilBERT | 0.005306      | 0.004990         | 0.998778              |

 After training, the model is compressed using ONNX.
+The model has 0.96 micro F1-score and 0.41 macro F1-score.
 The compressed model is deployed on Hugging Face's model repository, and you can access it through this link: [Hugging Face Deployment](https://huggingface.co/spaces/NifulIslam/IEEE-Keyword-Prediction).

 ## Model Deployment